-The review of the current South East Queensland Regional Plan (SEQRP) is now underway in response to the region's changing population in both size and demographics.
-The revised SEQRP will set policy directions and targets to address this shift, including creating a region which is well-designed with communities that provide a diverse range of affordable living.
-The plan will also seek to boost jobs growth across the region, in the industries of the future.
-The new SEQRP will drive for a region that is smart, sustainable, compact, connected, safe and healthy for now and into the future.
+ShapingSEQ proposes policy directions and benchmarks to address this expected growth, including creating a region which is well-designed with communities that provide a diverse range of affordable living.
+It also seeks to boost jobs growth across the region, in the industries of the future.
+ShapingSEQ will drive for a region that is smart, sustainable, compact, connected, safe and healthy for now and into the future.

 The South East Queensland Regional Plan includes the local government areas of:

 - Brisbane City Council